google/wuffs/doc/related-work.md

 Rust LZW implementation) in that bounds and overflow checks not just ubiquitous but also completely eliminated at compile time.

+[Kaitai Struct](http://kaitai.io/) is a similar project that also generates safe parsers, for multiple target programming languages.
+Again, Puffs differs in that it is a complete (and performant) end to end implementation, not just for the structured parts of a file format.
+For example, the difficulty in decoding the GIF format isn't in the regularly-expressible part of the format, it's in the LZW compression.
+[Kaitai's GIF parser](http://formats.kaitai.io/gif/index.html) returns the compressed LZW data as an opaque blob.

-Once again, we're not claiming that nom or Rust are unworkable, just different.
+Once again, we're not claiming that nom or Rust are unworkable, or that Kaitai is not useful, just different.

 ---

-Updated on August 2017.
+Updated on November 2017.